keboola/connection-docs/components/data-apps/index.md

 ![Code - main menu](/components/data-apps/data_apps-main_menu.png)

 ### Code
-For simple use cases, where your Streamlit code fits into one page, paste the code directly into a text area.
+For simple use cases where your Streamlit code fits on one page, paste the code directly into a text area.
-This deployment type is ideal for very simple apps or for testing.
+This deployment type is ideal for simple apps or for testing.
 Check out our [Titanic Demo App](https://demo.keboola.com/app/data-apps/45663441) or [this example from Streamlit docs](https://docs.streamlit.io/library/get-started/create-an-app#lets-put-it-all-together).

 {: .image-popup}
 ![Code - code](/components/data-apps/data_app-development-type-code.png)